-When doctors, nurses, pharmacists, and other health care providers make medication mistakes, the consequences can be severe.
-At the Law Offices of Pat Maloney, P.C., we believe that medical professionals who fail to uphold the standard of care, thereby harming patients, should be held accountable.
-Our San Antonio medication error attorneys bring over 65 years of experience to their practice of law, as well as a record of success in 99% of the cases they have handled.
+When doctors, nurses, pharmacists, and other healthcare providers make medication mistakes, the consequences can be severe.
+At the Law Offices of Pat Maloney, we believe that medical professionals who fail to uphold the standard of care, thereby harming patients, should be held accountable.
+Our San Antonio medication error attorney and team bring 70 years of experience to their practice of law, as well as a record of success in 99% of the cases they have handled.

 If you believe you or a loved one suffered unnecessary injuries, complications, or other harm because of a trusted medical provider’s negligence or wrongdoing, we can help.
 You may have grounds for a medical malpractice lawsuit and could be entitled to financial compensation for your medical expenses, pain and suffering, lost quality of life, lost income, and more.